MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cmdiframewnd-class.md

 ### <a name="remarks"></a>Açıklamalar

-`OnCreate` Üye işlevini doğrudan geçersiz kılarsınız, bu üye işlev çağrılmalıdır.
+`OnCreate` üye işlevini doğrudan geçersiz kılarsınız Bu üye işlev çağrılmalıdır.

 ### <a name="example"></a>Örnek